RETURN TO UFO PAGE | E-MAIL ME

 blow apart the whole Roswell cover-up.
 It also needs to be short on specifics

-and lacking in the sort of useful details the more hardware-minded investigator
+and lacking in the sort of useful details the more hard-nosed investigator might

-might be interested in.
-Fortunately, since it also has to be brief, that should
+be interested in.
+Fortunately, since it also has to be brief, that should be

 instrumentation console on one of the crashed disks and how, due to the difficulty